 Weather in Oman in April

-Things really start to heat up in the Arabian Peninsula in April, and that goes for Oman, too, of course.
-Muscat has an average April temperature of 30°C, with highs that soar to 35°C. There’s hardly any rain across the country, but if you’re looking for a beach break, Muscat is a great option: the water temperature is 27°C.
+Things start to heat up in the Arabian Peninsula in April, and that goes for Oman, too.
+Muscat has an average April temperature of 30°C, with highs that soar to 35°C. There’s hardly any rain across the country, but Muscat is a great option; if you’re looking for a beach, the water temperature is 27°C.

 Even the mountains are warming up at this time of year, with temperatures hovering between lows of 14 and highs of 24°C; even rainfall eases to around 30 millimeters.
 The southern coast gets hotter: the island of Masirah, for example, has a maximum temperature of about 34°C.